EPIC 10 Week (Exam Preparation Intensive Course)

 - Any past UK study visa documents (including visa refusal documents)

 If you have made several applications to multiple main courses at UAL, this may delay us processing your Presessional application.
-Please see our FAQs for information about how to avoid delays to your application.
+Please see our FAQs (PDF 186KB) for information about how to avoid delays to your application.

 If you are currently enrolled on a UAL main course in academic year 2018/19, you are required to provide a new English test result when applying to join Presessional.
 You are not able to apply to Presessional using the same IELTS result that you submitted to meet your current UAL course entry requirements.
 This is because since you have been studying full time and living in the UK, your English level is likely to have improved and the IELTS result you used to join your current UAL course will therefore not reflect your current English level.